RayPT808/Basel-Mobile-Personal-Training/README.md

 ### Existing Features

 - Navigation, Header

 ![Mockup screenshot](/assets/media/navbar.png)
  The navigation bar and header has a clear, minimalistic style.
 The logo "Basel Mobile Personal Training Services" clearly indicates What it is?, Where it is?
  The navigation bar includes three sections: 1.
 Home,
                                              2. Training,
                                              3. Contact form.
 With an underline at the actual page it indicates clearly for the visitor on which page she/he is.
+The navigation bar, header is consitent in apperence and location on all three pages.

+- Social Media Links

+![Social Media icons]

 * Contact Form
-- Social Media Links

 + Favicon
 * External Links
 - Checkboxes